dmytro-rybak/kube-deployments/README.md

 To securely store sensitive information, we will create secrets in **AWS Secrets Manager** for both **dev** and **prod** environments.

+> [!WARNING]
+> The credentials provided below are not real and are intended solely for testing purposes.
+> NEVER push actual credentials (API keys, passwords, tokens, etc.) to GitHub, even in private repositories.

 Go to **AWS Secrets Manager** in the AWS Console and create 2 secrets:
   - `myapp/prod/backend`
     - PROJECT_NAME: `kube-deployments`